skojaku/adv-net-sci/docs/lecture-note/m03-robustness/what-to-learn.md

+# Module 3: Robustness

-# What to learn in this module
+## What to learn in this module

 In this module, we will learn about network robustness.
 We will learn:
 - Minimum spanning tree